Manage page URLs

 - Open the Channel management application.

-- Select the website channel for which you want to set up former URLs.
+- Select the website channel for which you want to configure Former URLs to store and handle edited URLs.

 - Open Channel settings.